-You can stream your online events on your website, social media, or any other platform, and add watermarks to your stream.
+DaCast makes it easy to stream your online events on your website, social media, or any other platform, and add watermarks to it.
 You can also charge for conducting paid events.
-And hey, it’s a white-label player so you get to add your logos, watermarks, and brand your event.
+And hey, it’s a white label player so you get to add your logos, watermarks, and brand your event.

 If you’re planning on conducting a premium virtual summit, high-production quality (Full 1080p HD Broadcasting) is paramount and that’s where DaCast excels.
 The online video platform leverages CDN delivery to increase the scalability of your webinars internationally.

-While you can record your streaming sessions, you won’t find other typical webinar features in DaCast because it simply isn’t built for that.
+While recording your streaming sessions is possible, you won’t find other typical webinar features in DaCast because it simply isn’t built for that.
 However, you can include email captures and other Call To Actions (CTA) on your video.
-There’s a video API so you can use the player to build into a custom application for your brand as well.
+There’s a video API so your developers can even build your own video content management system.